MCB111: Mathematics in Biology (Fall 2024)

 For instance, wild isolates of two different species of fly: D. simulans and D. mauritiana that have different fly male sine song carrier frequency means

-\[\mu_{\mbox{mau}} \approx 186 \,\mbox{Hz},\] \[\mu_{\mbox{sim}} \approx 176 \,\mbox{Hz}.\]
+\[\mu_{\mbox{mau}} \approx 186 \,\mbox{Hz},\] \[\mu_{\mbox{sim}} \approx 176 \,\mbox{Hz}.\](This is an example we have seen before by Ding et al.).

 In order to do this, one performs backcrosses between the F1 hybrid progeny (mau\(\times\)sim) and the parents, producing a large population of backcross males B (F1 \(\times\) parents) in which we expect to find a mosaic of the genomic loci of the parents.